teamdeeson/deeson-webpack-config/README.md

    import './index.php'
    ```

+### Running

+If you are in the root of your source code then the following commands will start the process of running your development locally.
+If you are using our Drupal 8 quickstart, you'll need to be in the `src/frontend` folder first:

-That should be all we need to get going. `yarn start` and visit `https://localhost:8080/pages/index.php`.
+`yarn start` and visit `https://localhost:8080/pages/index.php`.

 Now get creating.

 ### File naming and indexes

 You'll want to make sure that your pages all go in to a `/pages` dir (and compiled assets go into `/assets`).
 Files in `/pages` need to have a `.twig.html` or `.php.html` extension if you want to
 be able to make a static version of your site.
 Our router is set up to handle